mietek/bashmenot/README.md

 source bashmenot/bashmenot.sh
 ```

-You can also source individual files, as long as you also source their dependencies, which are listed in the [function reference](http://halcyon.sh/docs/bashmenot/).
+You can also source individual modules, as long as you source their dependencies as well.

+Examples are included in the [function reference](http://halcyon.sh/docs/bashmenot/).

 ### Installation